Milton E. Miles

-Milton Edward Miles (April 6, 1900 – March 25, 1961) was a Vice Admiral in the United States Navy, who served in World War II as head of Naval Intelligence operations in China, and later, second-in-command of the Sino-American Special Technical Cooperative Organization (SACO).
+Milton Edward Miles (April 6, 1900 – March 25, 1961) was a Vice Admiral in the United States Navy, who served in World War II as head of Naval Intelligence operations in China, and later, joint commander of the Sino-American Special Technical Cooperative Organization (SACO).

 Biography

 Miles was born in Jerome, Arizona, the son of Lewis E. Robbins and Mae Belle Cook, and was the stepson of George A. Miles.

 Early naval career

 He joined the United States Navy in 1917 as an apprentice seaman, attending the United States Naval Academy from 1918 to 1922.
 As a student, Miles was called "Mary" by his classmates, in reference to the silent film star Mary Miles Minter.
 Commissioned as an ensign, he first served in the Asiatic Fleet, receiving promotion to Lieutenant (junior grade).
 In 1927–1929 he studied at the Naval Postgraduate School at Annapolis, was promoted to Lieutenant, and received his MS from Columbia University.
 From 1929 until 1932 he was electrical officer aboard the aircraft carrier Saratoga (CV-3).
-He was a member of the Navy Department's Bureau of Engineering from 1932–1934.
-He was on destroyer duty in the U.S. Pacific and Asiatic Fleets between 1934–1939, receiving promotion to lieutenant commander in 1937.
+He was a member of the Navy Department's Bureau of Engineering from 1932 to 1934.
+He was on destroyer duty in the U.S. Pacific and Asiatic Fleets between 1934 and 1939, receiving promotion to lieutenant commander in 1937.